United States Fuel Company

 The following comes from the 1937 corporate history of Utah Railway:

 "In 1911 and the early part of 1912 the United States Smelting, Refining & Mining Company acquired extensive interests in the coal regions of Carbon and Emery counties, Utah, with a view of opening up the properties and putting them in condition to produce coal on a greatly increased scale; and it being wholly apparent that existing railroad facilities could not render competent service, their plans for new development and increased output necessarily involved new and adequate railroad service.
 In the minds of the people who were financing the enterprise it was deemed absolutely essential, not only that there must be additional facilities, but these facilities must be in the form of a railroad efficient and up to date in every respect, capable of providing an independent through operation from the coal mines to a point of direct connection with lines over which the product would be distributed to consumers.
 Upon this basis and with this understanding the railroad and the enlarged coal proposition were financed."
-(Utah Railway: Manual, page 21)
+(Utah Railway.
+Official Manual of Utah Railway Company, No. 2, 1937, revised 1944, page 21)

 The mines of what would later become United States Fuel Company, a direct subsidiary of USSR&M: